infiniflow/ragflow/api/python_api_reference.md

 #### page

-Specifies the page on which records will be displayed.
+Specifies the page on which the sessions will be displayed.
 Defaults to `1`.

 #### page_size

-The number of records on each page.
+The number of sessions on each page.
 Defaults to `1024`.

 #### orderby

-The field by which the sessions should be sorted.
+The field by which sessions should be sorted.
 Available options:

-- `"create_time"` (Default)
+- `"create_time"` (default)
 - `"update_time"`

 #### desc